 The Singer of the Year Competition is proudly supported by the Robert Salzer Foundation.

-Welcome to the Melbourne Male Welsh Choir official information page for Singer of the Year 2025 – now in its 32nd year!
+Welcome to the Melbourne Male Welsh Choir’s official information page for Singer of the Year 2026 – now in its 34th year!

 History